anandvikas/reactNotes/redux.md

  1. store all the states the the application in a single object, which would be maintained by the redux.
  2. To update the state object of the application we must let redux know about that with an **action**.
 Not allowed to directly update the state object.
- 3. We must use pure reducers to perform the action.
+ 3. We must use pure reducers to perform the action. pure reducers : pure reducers are functions which take 'previous state' and 'action' as arguments and returns the new state.

 ## Actions